yoren/gravityflow/readme.txt

         }
         return $output;
     }

-= 1.3.0.11 =
 - Added the Disable auto-formatting setting for the assignee, rejection, and approval email messages.

-= 1.3.0.10 =
 - Added the generic map step setting type.
 - Added the workflow_current_status entry meta to track the status of steps that can end in a status other than 'complete'.
 - Added the gravityflow_below_status_list_user_input action to allow content to be added in the workflow box below the status list.
 - Added Gravity_Flow_API::get_timeline()
-- Fixed an issue with the final status when approval steps are not the last step.
-- Fixed an issue with the user input step when the max number of characters setting is set for a field that's not editable.
-- Fixed an issue with the widths of the columns on the workflow detail page on some themes.
-- Fixed an issue with the workflow note retaining the value after updating the entry.

-= 1.3.0.9 =
 - Added the gravityflow_permission_granted_entry_detail filter to allow the permission check to be overridden for the workflow entry detail page.
     Example:
     add_filter( 'gravityflow_permission_granted_entry_detail', 'sh_filter_gravityflow_permission_granted_entry_detail', 10, 2 );